sylhare/sylhare.github.io/_posts/2022/2022-08-03-React-and-redux.md

 Since those are hooks, we have the prefix `use` which is common in React:

 - `useAppDispatch`: takes a reducer as parameter to modify our state.
-- `useAppSelector`: takes a method as parameter to select and return part of the state.
+- `useAppSelector`: takes a function as parameter to select and return part of the state.

 ### Add a Provider to your App